ReallyEasyCart/responsive-snippets/responsive-simple-legacy-carousel/README.md

 ## Using the Responsive Simple Legacy Carousel

-1. Either copy the CSS into the site.css.twig file, or import it using: `{% import "path/to/file" %}`
+1. Either copy the CSS into the site.css.twig file, or include it using: `{% include "path/to/file" %}`